 With the introduction of the QCF the IAB has introduced additional assessments to supplement the standard form of examination.
-The additional assessments can consist of a combination of knowledge tests, assignments or a project.
-In order to successfully complete the qualification all the modes of assessment listed in the table below must be successfully completed.
+In order to successfully complete this qualification, assessment consists of one final examination as indicated below.
+However there are additional optional units consisting of knowledge tests which are for progression purposes only.

-For this qualification the IAB will provide all assessment material including knowledge tests, assignment and examination.
-For assessments other than the examination it is expected that the accredited centre will mark the original scripts with a 20% sample being forwarded to the IAB for external moderation.
+For this qualification the IAB will provide all assessment material including the knowledge test and examination.
+If centres do decide to enter learners for the knowledge tests, it is expected that they will mark the original scripts with a 20% sample being forwarded to the IAB for external moderation.
 Front sheets will be supplied with answer books which will allow the recording of the marks for the assessment and allow for details of internal verification and external moderation.
 IAB examinations will be offered as standard sittings in January and June, or on an 'on demand' basis.
 All 'on demand' sittings are subject to a minimum period of notice.

-Internal verification of knowledge tests and assignments
+Internal verification of knowledge tests